hatunglam/id-jepa/README.md

 - `main_depth.py`
   Entry point to fine-tune the JEPA encoder for depth estimation.

-- `diagrams/`
-  Architecture diagrams used for documentation or the README.

-- `requirements.txt`
-  Python dependencies for setting up the environment.

 To download the dataset:
 <pre>gdown --id 1WoOZOBpOWfmwe7bknWS5PMUCLBPFKTOw </pre>